amalacrino/lab-website/content/authors/antonino/_index.md

   - Principal Investigators
 ---

-**I’m a molecular ecologist interested in plant-microorganism interaction.**

-I mix molecular biology, high-throughput sequencing and high-performance computing to answer important fundamental questions: how microbiomes influence the phenotype and fitness of their host?
-How microbiomes help invasive species to adapt to new environments?
-How microbes drive the evolution of their host?
+**I’m a molecular ecologist interested in plant-microorganism interaction**.
+I mix theory from community ecology, experimental evolution, and multitrophic interactions with tools such as molecular biology, high-throughput sequencing, and high-performance computing to investigate the mechanisms behind the interactions between plants and their microbiome.
+My research focuses on answering important fundamental questions: how do microbiomes influence plant ecology and evolution?
+What are the drivers of microbial community assembly in plants?
+How do microbiomes help invasive species to adapt to new environments?

+After my PhD, I joined the [Friberg Lab](https://liu.se/en/research/friberg-lab) at [Linköping University](https://liu.se/) (Sweden) as a postdoc in evolutionary biology.
+Then, I moved to the [Bennett Lab](https://species-interactions.osu.edu/) at [The Ohio State University](https://eeob.osu.edu/) as a postdoc, where my research focused on understanding the factors that drive microbiome assembly in plants.
+After, I joined the Xu Lab at the [University of Münster](https://www.uni-muenster.de/Evolution/) as a Junior Group Leader, where my work focused on understanding the influence of microbial communities in driving plant evolution.
+Then, I "came back home" to join my Alma Mater in fall 2022 as Assistant Professor in Plant Pathology.

+I am currently Senior Editor for [Annals of Applied Biology](https://onlinelibrary.wiley.com/journal/17447348) and Associate Editor for [Methods in Ecology and Evolution](https://besjournals.onlinelibrary.wiley.com/journal/2041210X).
+I have raised >300k EUR in research grants, served as external expert for grant reviewing panels, taught course in Sweden and USA, and mentored >15 among PhD, MSc and BSc students.